 top of page

 Two years after A.G.
 Bell patented the telephone, the first manual switchboard went live in New Haven, CT, 1878.
-From this start, inventors and engineers dreamed about an automatic system to replace operators.
+From this start, inventors and engineers dreamed about a 24x7 automatic system to replace operators.
 In 1879, one year later, inventors began experimenting with electromechanical switching systems.

 Baby steps